 Ever flown Europe’s budget airlines?
 They have tighter baggage restrictions than the US.
 Find out how I managed to pack carryon only and how you can, too!

 Flying carry-on with Europe’s budget airlines is no ordinary experience.
-When they say 1 piece carryon only they mean ONE item – no handbag, no suitcase, nada – so figuring out how to pack for Europe can be quite challenging especially in the winter months.
+When they say 1 piece carry-on only they mean ONE item – no handbag, no suitcase, nada – so figuring out how to pack for Europe can be quite challenging especially in the winter months.

-I recently traveled with RyanAir from England to Spain and instead of getting a reminder email telling me about my flight, their email was to reemphasize the RyanAir baggage policy and their rigid airline travel rules.
+I recently traveled with RyanAir from England to Spain and instead of getting a reminder email telling me about my flight, their email was to reemphasize the RyanAir baggage policy and their rigid airline travel rules:

-Unlike other airlines that allow you one carryon luggage and one personal item, they only allow a single bag including your purse, laptop or anything else you like to travel with.
+Unlike other airlines that allow you one carry-on luggage and one personal item, they only allow one single bag including your purse, laptop or anything else you like to travel with.

-It was challenging to squeeze everything in but I did it in a 35 liter backpack.
+It was challenging to squeeze everything in but I did it in this Marmot 35 liter backpack.
 I opted against my usual Osprey Farpoint Backpack in fear that it would be a few centimeters too long and with the 60GBP fee looming over my head, I didn’t want to take any chances.

-So how do you manage to pack a diverse set of winter plus business clothing into one carryon bag – I’ll show you!
+So how do you manage to pack a diverse set of winter plus business clothing into one carry-on bag – I’ll show you!